 Camp Yavneh’sis one of our oldest traditions and is always scheduled during the first session.
 Parents are invited to attend, although most do not.
 Because we understand the difficulties of long-distance travel for most camp families, Zimriyah will be streamed online.
 Please note that if you do attend Zimriyah, due to the level of activity, there is little chance you will visit with your children and packages are not allowed.

 Birthdays are celebrated at camp with signs, cards and a special gift.
 In addition, our baker makes a beautiful cake for your child’s bunkmates to share and their bunk will have an ice cream party.
-Our Rosh Banim/Rosh Banot will coordinate a phone call home for your child on their birthday.
+A member of our Hanhallah (Leadership team) will coordinate a phone call home for your child on their birthday.

 Camp Yavneh has one visiting day a summer, for full summer campers andonly, and we look forward to seeing you there.
-This year visiting day is on Sunday, July 25th.
+Last years visiting day was on Sunday, July 25th.

 Camp Yavneh offers Bar Mitzvah/Bat Mitzvah tutoring for a fee.
 Sign up for tutoring on the Camper Profile form in your My Yavneh account online.
 The tutoring coordinator will be in touch with you before your child/ren’s camp session begins.